nookworth/linkedin-scout/design-doc.md

     - the CLI should take in the following arguments: total number of results to return, companies of interest, number of results per company, job titles of potential connections, match conditions
         - each of these arguments should have a default
     - agentic AI should only be used in places where it is necessary:
-        - expanding the list of companies to include similar companies
         - evaluating profiles to include in the results set
         - generating justifications/summaries for each profile inclusion
+    - browser automation via Playwright should be sufficient to accomplish most of the searching
+    - access company pages by navigating to `https://www.linkedin.com/company/{company_name}/people`